 Formula for thin but big belly solution:

-- One minute rest in between sets of the same exercise; several minutes between different exercises.
+Sixty to 90 seconds of rest in between sets of the same exercise; two to three minutes between different exercises.

 I’m not mentioning cardio because this article is strictly about the four weight training exercises to do for flattening the stomach on a thin body.

 Note: The more you bend your legs with the corner row, the more this exercise becomes a duo one: back and legs, which is why I like it.